fvwmorg/fvwmorg.github.io/Wiki/Config/StyleTips/index.md

 ---
-layout : wiki
+layout: wiki
-title : Style Tips
+title: Style Tips
-type : config
+type: config
-weight : 850
+weight: 850
-description : |
+description: |
   Here is some tips for configuring different windows using Styles.
   This is taken from <a href="https://linuxgazette.net/127/adam.html">
   This article</a> by Thomas Adam.